Welcome to Harvest Time in Brentwood

 Pursuant to the General Nonprofit Corporation Law of the State of California, Articles of Incorporation and a set of by-laws to educate the general public about farming in the “Brentwood Region” were filed under Harvest Time Inc. Any farm or ranch in Contra Costa County was welcome to join.
 First Directors were Jack Bloomfield, Tino Bacchini, Lee Laird, Gene Stonebarger Sr. and John Slatten with a total membership of ten.

 Harvest Time grew to 29 members.
 Through collaboration, farmers experienced more exposure to a greater audience, raising awareness about the bounty they worked hard to produce.
-From 1984-88, BBQ’s were held to help finance advertising, the annual trail map and a public relations person keeping their membership dues down.
+From 1984-88, BBQ’s were held to help finance advertising, produce the annual trail map and hire a public relations professional.
 In 1986, new Harvest Time signs adopted a new color scheme and attractive design.

 1990 – 2000’s